 Schedule a Free Case Evaluation With Our San Jose Shoplifting Lawyers

 Each shoplifting case in San Jose is unique, and the best defense will be developed depending on the facts of the case.
 If you are charged with shoplifting, it is critical that you consult trusted criminal defense lawyers in San Jose as soon as possible.
-Contact Ahmed & Sukaram, Attorneys at Law to schedule a free consultation.
+Contact Ahmed & Sukaram, DUI and Criminal Defense Attorneys to schedule a free consultation.

 Our criminal defense law firm in San Jose, CA, also provides: